-- 7.1 NHS Nottingham and Nottinghamshire ICB pays due regard to the requirements of the Public Sector Equality Duty (PSED) of the Equality Act 2010 in policy development and implementation, as a commissioner and provider of services, as well as an employer. - 7.2 The ICB is committed to ensuring that the way we provide services to the public and the experiences of our staff does not discriminate against any individuals or groups on the basis of their age, disability, gender identity (trans, non-binary) marriage or civil partnership status, pregnancy or maternity, race, religion or belief, gender or sexual orientation. - 7.3 We are committed to ensuring that our activities also consider the disadvantages that some people in our diverse population experience when accessing health services.
-Such disadvantaged groups include people experiencing economic and social deprivation, carers, refugees and asylum

-- seekers, people who are homeless, workers in stigmatised occupations, people who are geographically isolated, gypsies, Roma and travellers. - 7.4 As an employer, we are committed to promoting equality of opportunity in recruitment, training and career progression and to valuing and increasing diversity within our workforce. - 7.5 To help ensure that these commitments are embedded in our day-to-day working practices, an Equality Impact Assessment has been completed and is included within this policy.
+- 7.1 NHS Nottingham and Nottinghamshire ICB pays due regard to the requirements of the Public Sector Equality Duty (PSED) of the Equality Act 2010 in policy development and implementation, as a commissioner and provider of services, as well as an employer. - 7.2 The ICB is committed to ensuring that the way services are provided to the public and the experiences of its staff does not discriminate against any individuals or groups on the basis of their age, disability, gender identity (trans, non-binary) marriage or civil partnership status, pregnancy or maternity, race, religion or belief, gender or sexual orientation. - 7.3 The ICB is committed to ensuring that its activities also consider the disadvantages that some people in the ICB's diverse population experience when accessing health services.
+Such disadvantaged groups include people experiencing economic and social deprivation, carers, refugees and asylum seekers, people who are homeless, workers in stigmatised occupations, people who are geographically isolated, gypsies, Roma and travellers. - 7.4 As an employer, the ICB is committed to promoting equality of opportunity in recruitment, training and career progression and to valuing and increasing diversity within the ICB workforce. - 7.5 To help ensure that these commitments are embedded in the ICB's day-today working practices, an Equality Impact Assessment has been completed and is included within this policy.